 There are dozens of Slack apps to help coordinate meetings.
-Two worth mentioning are Meekan and Kyber.
-Both let you message a bot to help you figure out when to propose meetings, find the best open times on the schedules of all your invitees, and let everyone vote on the available options for a meeting.
+One worth mentioning is Kyber.
+It lets you message a bot to help you figure out when to propose meetings, find the best open times on the schedules of all your invitees, and let everyone vote on the available options for a meeting.

 Every good meeting should have an agenda, and apps like MeetNotes can help you formalize that in your office.
 Using an app like this, any attendee can view the agenda ahead of the meeting (ideally, when they get the invite), as well as add items they’d like to see covered.